idomingu/knowledge-graph-yang/draft-marcas-nmop-knowledge-graph-yang.md

 # Introduction

 The size and complexity of networks keeps increasing, thus the path towards enabling an autonomous network requires the combination of network telemetry mechanisms {{?RFC9232}}.
-These mechanisms range from legacy protocols like SNMP to the recent model-driven telemetry (MDT) based on the YANG language {{!RFC7950}} and network management protocols such as NETCONF {{?RFC6241}}, RESTCONF {{?RFC8040}}, or gNMI {{gnmi}}.
+These mechanisms range from legacy protocols like SNMP to the recent model-driven telemetry (MDT) based on the YANG language {{!RFC7950}} and network management protocols such as NETCONF {{?RFC6241}}, RESTCONF {{?RFC8040}}, or gNMI {{GNMI}}.

 MDT, in particular, has drawn the attention of the network industry owing to the benefits of modeling configuration and status data of the network with a formal data modeling language like YANG.
 However, since the inception of YANG, the network industry has experienced the massive creation of YANG data models developed by vendors, standards developing organizations (e.g., IETF), and consortia (e.g., OpenConfig).
 In turn, these data models target different abstraction layers of the network, namely, network elements, and network service {{?RFC8199}}.
 Additionally, YANG data models may augment (or deviate from) other models to define new features (or remove or adjust existing ones) depending on the implementation.
 In summary, this trend has resulted into a wide variety of independent YANG data models, hence, the creation of data silos in the network.